LuWild/MasterThesis/README.md

 # Deterministic Network Calculus with Piecewise Linear Curves

-Performance bound calculations with visualization is implemented in this toolbox.
+Performance bound calculations with visualizations are implemented in this toolbox.
 The focus is on piecewise linear (PWL) arrival and service curves in a single flow single server setting.

 ## Prerequisites